ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/release/during-outages.rst

 Our release process relies on third-party infrastructure services, and their outages might prevent releases from being published.
-In most cases, delaying the release until the service in question is back available is the best approach.
-These services include GitHub, Github Actions, AWS.
+In most cases, delaying the release until the service in question is back up is the best approach.
+These services include GitHub, Github Actions, and AWS.

 There are certain situations when a release must not wait.
 If you believe something requires an emergency release, communicate this to the team and wait